Corosan/sane-wrapper/readme.md

 5. Supporting runtime type checks/constraints in GUI is really laborious work - I understand why many similar projects have poor look-and-feel and bad internal state representation in GUI.
-Not sure I will have enough passion to more this one forward.
+Not sure I will have enough passion to move this one forward further then others.